yunnysunny/grunt-pages/README.md

 # Changelog

+**0.10.0** - Added [`options.rss.numPosts`](#rssnumposts) option to determine the number of posts included in the RSS feed, defaulting to 10.
+Header links now use the same URL formatting function as post URLs.

+**Breaking changes:**

+- The generated RSS feed now uses the first 10 posts(after sorting) instead of all of them to prevent a max file size error in RSS readers.
+- Header links now use the same URL formatting function as post URLs.

 **0.9.1** - Fixed bug where the `options.pagination.listPage` wasn't properly ignored for certain filenames.

 **0.9.0** - Posts now have access to their `currentIndex` within the `posts` array for navigating between nearby posts.
 Parsed posts are now cached in the `.grunt/grunt-pages` folder instead of `node_modules/grunt-pages` to provide more visibility and follow Grunt conventions.
 Header anchor tags now have correct attribute spacing thanks to [@gmarty](https://github.com/gmarty).
 Improved template debugging by printing data passed to template when an error is encountered.
 Reduced `--debug` output for post content to allow for easier debugging.